brightdigit/DataThespian/Sources/DataThespian/Documentation.docc/DataThespian.md

 }
 ```

-Then in our SwiftUI code, we call:
+Then in your SwiftUI code:

 ```swift
 var body: some Scene {